-That’s where you get the freaks who are at the puck or flying away from you in a flash.
+That’s where you get the freaks who are flying away from you in a flash.

 Stride length training offers hockey players the chance to have their “breakout” year because if they have never trained it properly before, this type of training can turn a good athlete into a great athlete.

 Stride length is a key factor here for these breakout years as they normally come much later in life during the peaks of their athletic career.

 The perfect example of how powerful stride length can be is using the example of the world’s fastest man, Usain Bolt.
 He is the fastest man ever recorded to run the 100m sprint and is a multiple time gold medal champion in both the 100m and 200m sprint.